Healthcare stocks show their defensive allure in ailing market

 Shares of pharmaceutical and biotechnology companies have led the pack, including those working on potential treatments and other ways to address the rapidly spreading outbreak.

-In particular, shares of Regeneron Pharmaceuticals Inc (REGN.O) and Gilead Sciences Inc (GILD.O) have risen 24% and 8%, respectively, since the S&P hit its peak.
+In particular, shares of Regeneron Pharmaceuticals Inc and Gilead Sciences Inc have risen 24% and 8%, respectively, since the S&P hit its peak.

 “A lot of these companies are working on a solution to the problem,” said Walter Todd, chief investment officer with Greenwood Capital in South Carolina.
 “We can debate what it means to them ... monetarily, but perception-wise they are viewed as a safe haven because of that.”

-Greenwood Capital in recent weeks bought shares of Regeneron and Roche Holding AG (ROG.S), a Swiss company that has diagnostics and a potential therapy for the new coronavirus.
+Greenwood Capital in recent weeks bought shares of Regeneron and Roche Holding AG, a Swiss company that has diagnostics and a potential therapy for the new coronavirus.

 The purchases added to the firm’s overweight position in healthcare, although it has pared its sector holdings during the recent outperformance, Todd said.